Mutual Information, Neural Networks and the Renormalization Group: Relation of Mutual Information RG procedure to conventional RG schemes

 \section{Relation of Mutual Information RG procedure to conventional RG schemes}

 Here we provide an intuitive theoretical argument elucidating the connection of our mutual information based approach to more standard treatments of real-space RG.
-Infomation-theoretic approaches were also advocated or investigated in Refs. \cite{PhysRevD.54.5163,preskill,apenko,sethna,1367-2630-17-8-083005}.
-Before defining our explicit criteria for identifyng relevant degrees of freedom, let us first briefly rephrase the conventional RG procedure in probabilistic terms.
+Various information-theoretic approaches to RG were also advocated or investigated in Refs. \cite{PhysRevD.54.5163,preskill,apenko,sethna,1367-2630-17-8-083005}.
+Before defining our explicit criteria for identifying relevant degrees of freedom, let us first briefly rephrase the conventional RG procedure in probabilistic terms.

 Consider then a physical system, represented by a set of local degrees of freedom (or random variables) $\mathcal{X}=\{x_i\}$ and governed by a Hamiltonian energy function ${\rm {H}}(\{x_i\})$.
 The equlibrium probability distribution is of Boltzmann form: $P(\{x_i\}) \propto e^{-\beta {\rm H}(\{ x_i \})}$, with $\beta$ the inverse temperature.
 Next we consider a new and smaller set of degrees of freedom $\mathcal{H}=\{h_i\}$, i.e. the coarse-grained variables, whose dependece on $\mathcal{X}$ is given by a conditional probability $\Pi_i P_{\Lambda}(h_i | \mathcal{X})$, where $\Lambda$ are variational internal parameters to be specified and each $h_i$ depends on some localized set of $\{x_i\}$.
 The RG transformation in this language consists of finding the effective Hamiltonian of the coarse-grained degrees of freedom ${\rm \tilde{H}}(\mathcal{H})$ by marginalizing over (or integrating-out, in physical terms) degrees of freedom $\mathcal{X}$ in the joint probability distribution of $\mathcal{X}$ and $\mathcal{H}$: